lawalker4/notetaker/README.md

 # Note Taker
-Using Express.js build a profile generator to find your teams info.

----
-## Contents
-1. About
-2. Installation
-3. License
-4. Authors
+Using Express.js this application, called Note Taker, will allow you to save and retrieve notes that you have saved on your application.

 ---
 ## About